worldwatching/wallofcaution/index.md

 ### Work
 <img src="https://data.whicdn.com/images/188337945/original.gif"/>

 #### I have worked on local, state and general elections across South Asia, created personalised calculators and multiple data-driven investigations.
-Some of my important work:
+Some of my important works:

 ◉ General Elections in <a href ="https://www.bbc.com/news/world-asia-india-48315659">India</a>, <a href ="https://www.bbc.com/urdu/pakistan-44922604">Pakistan</a>, <a href ="https://www.bbc.com/bengali/news-46603636">Bangladesh</a> and <a href = "https://www.bbc.com/sinhala/50434444">Sri Lanka</a>.
 Want to know, how we covered these elections from Delhi?
 Read more <a href = "https://shadabnazmi.medium.com/how-delhi-visual-journalism-covered-pakistan-elections-b55a8ebc3b96">here.</a>